 The process of doing EMDR therapy usually involves focus on a traumatic or disturbing memory while doing back and forth eye movements, listening to alternating tones, and/or feeling alternating vibrations in your hands.
 This process enables the brain to resolve emotional trauma and gain insight into the circumstance in a way that is often more effective than traditional talk therapy.

-If there is a single traumatic incident that is the subject of the EMDR, then it can typically be resolved in five or six sessions, including the intake and preparation.
-However, for multiple traumas or a long history of past abuse, trauma or neglect, EMDR therapy can take considerably longer for resolution of the issues.
+If there is a single traumatic incident that is the subject of the Eye Movement Desensitization and Reprocessing, then it can typically be resolved in five or six sessions, including the intake and preparation.
+However, for multiple traumas or a long history of past abuse, trauma or neglect, this type of therapy can take considerably longer for resolution of the issues.

 EMDR therapy is a cornerstone of our practice at Greenwood Counseling Center.

 Frequently Asked Questions About EMDR Therapy and EMDR Treatment